Today's Best Tech Deals

 Ready to buy a MacBook Air?
 Go to the Apple Store

 What are the specifications?
 The MacBook Pro is available in screen sizes of 13 inches and 16 inches.
 All laptops include the Touch Bar interface at the top of the keyboard.

 There are four 13-inch models:

-What is the Touch Bar that’s mentioned in the specs above?
-The Touch Bar is a new input device.
-It sits on top of the keyboard, and it’s basically a narrow touchscreen.
-The button and controls available on the Touch Bar change depending on the software you are using.
+What is the Touch Bar?
+The Touch Bar is a input device that sits on top of the keyboard.
+It’s basically a narrow touchscreen.
+The buttons and controls available on the Touch Bar change depending on the software you are using.
 Learn more about the Touch Bar.